AngadSethi/vue-stream-markdown/docs/config/previewers.md

 When `previewers` is set to `true`:
 - HTML code blocks use the default HTML previewer (sandboxed iframe)
-- Mermaid code blocks use the default Mermaid previewer (SVG rendering)
+- Mermaid code blocks use the default Mermaid previewer (SVG rendering) with progressive rendering enabled by default
 - All other languages have no previewer by default

 To add previewers for other languages, you must explicitly configure them with custom components.

+## progressive

+- **Type:** `Record<string, boolean>`
+- **Default:** `{ mermaid: true }`

+Controls progressive rendering for previewers.
+When enabled for a language, the preview component will be displayed even while the code block is still loading (streaming).
+The previewer component receives the `loading` prop to display loading states.
+When disabled, the preview component only appears after the code block has finished loading.

 ## placement